onap/policy-parent/docs/installation/oom.rst

     helm deploy dev local/onap --namespace onap -f ~/override.yaml --create-namespace

 In the above **helm deploy** command we provide an override file called **override.yaml**.
-In this file, we can turn on/off different parts of the onap installation. we have provided 2 different override files below in the collapsable code.
-One is for just the policy components and requirements.
-One is for the ACM components and requirements.
-These are provided just as examples - you can adjust any way you see fit.
+In this file, we can turn on/off different parts of the onap installation. we have provided an file below in the collapsable code.
+This is provided just as examples - you can adjust any way you see fit.
+The choice between postgres and mariadb is controlled by **global.mariadbGalera.localCluster & global.mariadbGalera.useInPolicy** for mariadb and **global.postgres.localCluster & global.postgres.useInPolicy** for postgres

-.. collapse:: Policy Chart Override
+.. collapse:: Policy/ACM Chart Override

     .. code-block:: yaml